Vantiq/vantiq-extension-sources/EasyModbusSource/README.md

 In order to interact with the EasyModbus Source, one option is to use VAIL to select from the source.
 To do this, you will need to specify the SQL liked Query you wish to execute against your EasyModbus source.
 The data will be returned to Vantiq as a json buffer , which contains all fields of the different storages.

-used here would be **SELECT STATEMENTS**.
+**SELECT STATEMENTS** are used here.
 The data will be returned to VANTIQ as a set of messages, where each message contains some number of rows.

 There are 4 types of information you can select from the EasyModbusServer:  registers and holdingRegisters which return a list of integers , and discrete and coils which return a list of booleans.

 you can use 1 of the 4 available select statments :
 ```
       select * from source EasyModbus1 as r with query : "select * from registers"
  	select * from source EasyModbus1 as r with query : "select * from holdingregisters"
  	select * from source EasyModbus1 as r with query : "select * from discrete"
  	select * from source EasyModbus1 as r with query : "select * from coils"
 ```
-those select statments will return the entire list of registers, holdingRegisters, discrete or coils
+those select statements will return the entire list of registers, holdingRegisters, discrete or coils, respectively.
 ```
     select * from source EasyModbus1 as r with query : "select item3 from holdingregisters"
 ```